Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab03-mcp-integration/mcp-integration.md

    pip install -r requirements.txt
     ```

-1. Open the **.env** file, replace the **your_project_endpoint** placeholder with the endpoint for your project (copied from the project deployment resource in the Foundry Toolkit extension) and ensure that the MODEL_DEPLOYMENT_NAME variable is set to your model deployment name.
+1. Open the **.env** file, replace the **your_project_endpoint** placeholder with the endpoint for your project (copied from the project deployment resource in the Microsoft Foundry ) and ensure that the MODEL_DEPLOYMENT_NAME variable is set to your model deployment name.
 Use **Ctrl+S** to save the file after making these changes.

 Now you're ready to create an AI agent that uses MCP server tools to access external data sources and APIs.

-## Connect an Azure AI Agent to a remote MCP server
+## Connect an Azure AI Agent to a remote MCP server (Note: We have the code updated in the mentioned files instructions but verify before you start the execution, so that there are no indentation issues)

 In this task, you'll connect to a remote MCP server, prepare the AI agent, and run a user prompt.